 Hospital Emergency Care

-Patients seeking emergency care also have the option of visiting urgent care centers.
-These centers can be freestanding, and are sometimes located within retail stores or pharmacies.
+One way to avoid long wait times is to only use the ED when it’s a true emergency.
+Patients seeking care also have the option of visiting urgent care centers.
+These centers can be freestanding and are sometimes located within retail stores or pharmacies.
 Urgent care facilities can deal with less critical health issues, such as colds, rashes, sprains, or superficial wounds.
-If you decide to visit an urgent care center you should call ahead to ensure that they offer care for your specific medical needs and that your insurance will be accepted.
+If you decide to visit an urgent care center, you should call ahead to ensure that they offer care for your specific medical needs and that your insurance will be accepted.
+For more information about emergency versus urgent care, click here.